 Healthy food/drinks for snacks.
 A change of clothes in case of accidents.

 PTA

 Parents are encouraged to become part of the Parent-Teacher Association.
 Meetings are usually at 5.30 pm, to allow working parents to attend.
-You will be informed of the meeting dates.
+You will be informed of the meeting dates, usually once a term.

 Contact